 • Start-up alternatives.
 You definitely want to try to start-up a potential star rather than a potential dog!

-Also, readers familiar with the 80/20 Rule (see The Amazing 80/20 Rule Tool) will realize this matrix reflects the productivity of the cash cows as the 20% and the other 80% being less productive.
+Also, readers familiar with the 80/20 Rule will realise this matrix reflects the productivity of the cash cows as the 20% and the other 80% being less productive.

 Although the BCG Matrix benefits from being very easy to understand, it does have some weaknesses that we should note.